Bira/octopus-carnival/_drafts/wir-mm3-4e-gnolls.md

 War Fangs work very well when positioned in the second row of the enemy front line, because they'll improve the front-liners' defenses and mark the PCs from a place where they can't be easily attacked.
+They also do very well on the front line when surrounded by their allies.

 ### Chosen of Yeenoghu